How to paint pots with mud cloth pattern

 - Marble technic.

 - Bohemian style.
-Paint mandalas, mud cloth pattern, or feathers, and you got yourself a boho home decor.
+Paint mandalas, mud cloth patterns, or feathers, and you got yourself a boho home decor.

 - Drawing faces on pots is a fun and cute addition to any kid’s room.

-- Drawing labels on your planters are perfect if you are planning to have an indoor herb garden.
+- Drawing labels on your planters is perfect if you are planning to have an indoor herb garden.
 You can quickly identify your plants.

 How to paint outdoor flower pots

 Different methods can be used.
-Spray paint, chalk paint, markers, as I mentioned above.
+Spray paint, chalk paint, and markers, as I mentioned above.

 No matter what kind of paint you chose coloring your flower pots, the most important is to prepare and seal your garden pot painting at the end.
 It will protect your new creation from the elements.

 - Clean the pot with soap and water.

 - Lightly sand the outside of the pot with fine-grit sandpaper.